tomRedox/simpleCRM/README.md

 Demo here: http://tomssimplecrm.meteor.com/

-I come from a .Net background and Simple CRM is a SPA website I built in order to teach myself JavaScript, Meteor, React, Git etc.  I've been working on it fairly full time for around 6 weeks, but beware that I only started learning JavaScript about three months ago.
+I come from a .Net background and Simple CRM is a SPA website I built in order to teach myself JavaScript, Meteor, React, Redux, Git etc.  I've been working on it fairly full time for around 6 weeks, but beware that I only started learning JavaScript about three months ago.

 I hope that, after I incorporate feedback from more experienced developers, Simple CRM can become a valuable resource to the community that provides the next step in learning after the Todo app examples.
 That was a resource that I was desperately looking for but never found when I was learning.